 I used to own some, but I seem to have misplaced them during the move…

-My dad would always sprinkle a little sugar on top before eating, but I personally don’t find that necessary.
+My dad would always sprinkle a little sugar on top of the grapefruit half before eating, but I personally don’t find that necessary.

 Pros: This method is great if you’re just fixing a grapefruit for yourself.
 Another advantage is it’s pretty clean, doesn’t create a big mess, doesn’t require a cutting board, and there isn’t a lot of waste.